janverschelde/PHCpack/src/Python/PHCpy3/doc/source/posdimsols.rst

    >>> for sol in reglvl2solsdrop:
    ...     print(sol)

-To perform the filtering of the solutions properly, we apply a membership test.
+To perform the filtering of the solutions properly, we apply a membership test, defined in the **sets** module.

+The function ``run_cascade()`` takes on input the number of variables in the polynomials and the top dimenion of the solution set.
+Starting at the top dimension, a witness set representation for each pure dimensional component of the solution set is computed.

 factoring into irreducibles
 ---------------------------